 The comment period runs until mid-November.
 Regardless of whether the rule is adopted, the law remains the same.
 All employees must be paid at least minimum wage and non-exempt employees are entitled to overtime pay for time worked in excess of 40-hours in any work week.
 If you believe your employer has violated any of these wage and hour provisions, an experienced Atlanta wage and hour attorney can assist you and help you recover the wages that you are rightfully entitled to.

-For more information please contact the experienced Georgia wage and hour lawyers at Buckley Beal LLP for an immediate consultation.
+For more information please contact the experienced Georgia wage and hour lawyers at Buckley Beal LLP for an immediate case evaluation.